 Created complex interactive prototypes to test out the possible solutions and communicated and specified designed interactions to the development team.

 Led group brainstorming sessions to identify possible product development opportunities.

 Performed user data analysis and research to support the user-centered iterative product design and development.

 Pitched ideas/product improvements to stakeholders.
 Worked closely with co-founders to define and design their feature proposals.

 Worked closely with the engineering team on technical analysis to further understand constraints and ensure that the end-solutions are as efficient as possible, maintainable and future-proof while keeping the user experience up to high standards and solving the end-user's problem.

 Ensured flawless delivery of the design spec, documentation and assets to development and participated in the ongoing development-support and testing.

-Designed the both iOS and Android version of the product from the ground up and redefined the overall visual language of the product while taking business goals and constraints in mind.
+Designed the both iOS and Android version of the Shopcade (2013) product from the ground-up and redefined the overall visual language of the product while taking business goals and constraints in mind.
 Completely rebooted the iOS app with the new iOS 7 language in mind and focus on the user experience.
 It was a critical phase where previously they had been dependent on an outside agency to build their iOS App, but decided to move this in-house for various reasons.

-Along with the Postr funder, brainstormed and problem solved this app where it was insanely easy and delightful for the users to create and share posters by allowing them to select from plenty of presets or to create their own from scratch.
-Defined and designed the main product - Postr iOS app – from scratch, including delightful animations, typography presets, and design of the poster templates.
+Brainstormed and problem-solved, along with the Postr founder, this app where it was insanely easy and delightful for the users to create and share posters by allowing them to select from plenty of presets or to create their own from scratch.
+Defined and designed the main product—Postr iOS app—from scratch; including delightful animations, typography presets, and the design of the poster templates.